Ayush0316/Json-Transformation/README.md

 3. Under target file add target.csv
 4. Now submit the form.
 5. You should be able to see the generated converting code and target json on your screen.
+### If you just want to get the code needed to transform one Json structured file to other with only mapping.csv then you have to use its API only.